Cunningham was the representative for Washington’s 7th congressional district and was a Republican. He served from 1977 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cunningham is shown as a purple triangle. (analysis methodology)
+Cunningham is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Cunningham sponsored bills primarily in these issue areas:

 Some of Cunningham’s most recently sponsored bills include...

 - H.R.
 13329 (95th): Native Americans Equal Opportunity Act

 - H.J.Res.
 903 (95th): A resolution disapproving proposed regulations of the Department of the Treasury requiring ...

 - H.R.
 12147 (95th): A bill to amend the Internal Revenue Code of 1954 to exempt ...